-Because of his individual interest in the ear correction, Dr. Sherman has produced several videos that are on YouTube.
+Because of his individual interest in ear correction, Dr. Sherman has produced several videos that are on available on his YouTube channel.
 These Clips show the individual anatomy of the operation, the operation itself, and the postoperative result.
-The videos have been viewed over 100,000 times.
-We encourage you to visit these sites, they are quite informative.
+The videos have been viewed over 100,000 times and we encourage you to visit these sites, they are quite informative.

 Otoplasty overview by John E. Sherman, MD, FACS New York Plastic Surgeon

 There are several anatomical features that cause the protrusion of the ear.
 They are the lack of development or partial development of the antihelix, or a deep concha (cup) of the external ear.
 In most patients there is a combination of both of these features that may need to be adjusted during the otoplasty procedure.

 Both of these problems will emphasize the protrusion of the ear, which is the distance from the edge of the helix (the ear rim) to the mastoid (the skull behind the ear).
 The normal distance of this measurement should be about 2 cm.

 The nature of otoplasty plastic surgery procedure varies, depending on the problems that must be corrected.
 These problems, as noted above, include: a deep cup of the ear (concha), a lack of development of the fold in the ear, and various cartilage abnormalities.
 All of these will be corrected during surgery.